-The following is a list of behavior (acts) which could be considered stalking under certain circumstances.
+The following is a list of behavior (acts) that could be considered stalking under certain circumstances.
 By itself, an act may not be stalking.
 However, if you look at the background situation, it might meet the legal definition of stalking.

-- Following - Telephoning/texting - Sending letters or packages - Photographing person from a distance or with hidden camera - Tracking or intimidating a person in any manner - Violating protection orders - Using the legal system to harass a victim ("litigation abuse") by continuously filing motions or other civil process against victims - Harassing a victim through visitation or custody arrangements - Using surveillance in person, through technology, or through third parties - Using the Internet or a computer to steal a victim's identity or to interfere with a victim's credit - Engaging in obsessive or controlling behaviors - Targeting third parties (e.g., a victim's family member, friend, or child) to scare a victim - Committing burglary or trespassing or moving items in a victim's home - Killing animals - Attempting to harm self in a victim's presence - Sending flowers, cards, or e-mail messages to a victim's home or workplace - Contacting a victim's employer or forcing a victim to take time off from work - Using humiliating or degrading tactics such as posting pictures of a victim on the Internet, or disseminating embarrassing or inaccurate information about a victim - Assaulting a victim - Using children to harass or monitor a victim - Impersonating a victim through technology or other means
+- Following; - Telephoning/texting; - Sending letters or packages; - Photographing a person from a distance or with a hidden camera; - Tracking or intimidating a person in any manner; - Violating protection orders; - Using the legal system to harass a victim ("litigation abuse") by continuously filing motions or other civil process against victims; - Harassing a victim through visitation or custody arrangements; - Using surveillance in person, through technology, or through third parties; - Using the Internet or a computer to steal a victim's identity or to interfere with a victim's credit; - Engaging in obsessive or controlling behaviors; - Targeting third parties (e.g., a victim's family member, friend, or child) to scare a victim; - Committing burglary in a victim's home; - Trespassing or moving items in a victim's home; - Killing animals; - Attempting to harm oneself in a victim's presence; - Sending flowers, cards, or e-mail messages to a victim's home or workplace; - Contacting a victim's employer or forcing a victim to take time off from work; - Using humiliating or degrading tactics, such as posting pictures of a victim on the Internet or disseminating embarrassing or inaccurate information about a victim; - Assaulting a victim; - Using children to harass or monitor a victim; and - Impersonating a victim through technology or other means.